 The underlying conceptual thread that moves throughout her work is her interest in collection, extraction, and re-presentation, and in transforming seemingly inconsequential matter and into meaningful statements about matter itself, which ultimately becomes a mediation on time.
 She strives to give shape to nuance and to relocate familiar things in an unfamiliar order.
 While handmade might best describe her early work, hand-altered is a more apt description for the work she is doing today.

-Robin Hill is represented in New York by Lennon-Weinberg, Inc. Her work has been shown in New York at Flipside, Smack Mellon Studios, Pierogi, The Rotunda Gallery, The Sculpture Center, PS 1/MOMA, ES Van Dam, and the Lesley Heller Workspace; In the Bay Area at Don Soker Gallery, Limn Gallery, the Richard L. Nelson Gallery, the Crocker Museum, Socrates Sculpture Park, Jay Jay Gallery, The San Francisco Center for the Book, SOMARTS, and the San Jose Institute of Contemporary Art; in LA, at the Brewery Project and Another year in LA; In Houston at Project Row Houses and Fotofest.
+Robin Hill is represented in New York by Lennon-Weinberg, Inc. Her work has also been shown in New York at Flipside, Smack Mellon Studios, Pierogi Gallery, The Rotunda Gallery, The Sculpture Center, PS 1/MOMA, ES Van Dam, and the Lesley Heller Workspace; in the Bay Area at Don Soker Gallery, the Richard L. Nelson Gallery, the Crocker Museum, Jay Jay Gallery, The San Francisco Center for the Book, SOMARTS, and the San Jose Institute of Contemporary Art; in LA, at the Brewery Project and Another year in LA; In Houston at Project Row Houses and Fotofest.